Anne Baker – Vice President

 Anne brings to her position experience in classroom teaching, cross-cultural awareness and counseling, and non-profit management.
 She has 10 years of teaching experience at the high school level: two years as a Peace Corps Volunteer teacher of physics, mathematics and physical science in the Fiji Islands and eight years as a mathematics teacher at St. George’s School in Newport, RI, where she was also the Director of Cultural Affairs and an International Student Advisor.
 At St. George’s, she founded, developed and facilitated a student-led organization for global education and community outreach.
 She assisted in the development of a social science course for younger high school students that looked at both domestic and international issues.

-She is currently a co-facilitator of the ASCD Global Education Professional Interest Community.
-She is a member of the Advisory Groups for Kids Can Make a Difference (empowering youth to end hunger) and the Center for Global Citizenship at Hathaway Brown School in Cleveland, Ohio.
-She is on the board of the Friends of Fiji, a member group of the NPCA, and is immediate past president of the New Dominion Chorale.
+She is currently a member of the Advisory Groups for Kids Can Make a Difference (empowering youth to end hunger) and the Center for Global Citizenship at Hathaway Brown School in Cleveland, Ohio.
+She is on the board of the Friends of Fiji, a member group of the NPCA, and is a past president of the New Dominion Chorale.

 Anne has a B.A. in Physics from Amherst College and an Ed.M. from the Harvard Graduate School of Education, where she concentrated in international education.